Requirements Prior to General Examination

 Seminar Papers — In order to ensure that students secure adequate training in research and writing, at least three seminar-style research papers must be completed.
 The usual means is through enrollment in seminars, but the requirement may be satisfied also by reading or lecture courses in which papers of this type are written.
 Only one of the three papers may be co-authored.
 Only one of the three papers may be written outside the Department.

 It is the student’s responsibility to obtain written verification from the instructor that the completed paper is of seminar quality.

-Quantitative Methods Requirement— Every student, during their first or second year, must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science, from a list of appropriate Government Department and other Harvard/MIT courses regularly updated by the Graduate Policy Committee.
+Quantitative Methods Requirement— Every student, during their first or second year, must successfully complete, with a grade of B or better, at least one graduate-level course in quantitative social science methods relevant to political science, from a list of appropriate government department and other Harvard/MIT courses regularly updated by the Graduate Policy Committee.

 Research Tools Requirement — Every student must submit to the director of graduate studies, by the end of his or her first year, a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to his or her areas of research interest.
-The Tools Plan also should list the courses, modules or workshops the student intends to take in order to meet the research tools requirement (see below).
+The Tools Plan also should list the courses, modules or workshops the student intends to take in order to meet the research tools requirement.

 The General Examination